Leaders in Adolescent and Young Adult Cancer Research

 "We found there was a significant difference in outcome favoring the treatment that pediatric hematologists/oncologists used for their patients," reported Wendy Stock, MD, an expert in adult leukemia and the lead author of a 2008 retrospective study.
 Subsequent studies in the United States and Europe gave similar results.

 Based on the findings of the University of Chicago study, our researchers worked with three adult cooperative oncology groups to design the first "intergroup phase II trial" testing a pediatric treatment regimen for patients with ALL between the ages of 16 and 39.
-More than 300 patients enrolled on this important study.
-Potential factors that contribute to superior results -- intensity of treatment, amount of treatment actually delivered, psychosocial and economic status of the patient, and type of medical team -- also are being evaluated as part of this multi-center study.
+Nearly than 300 patients enrolled on this important study.
+Potential factors that contribute to superior results -- intensity of treatment, amount of treatment actually delivered, psychosocial and economic status of the patient, and type of medical team -- also are being evaluated as part of this multi-center study. » Learn more about the study on our Science Life blog.